BENEFITS OF CURRENCY TRADING

 - Regular Traders – who want to do view, based trading

 - NRIs – Who invest in India and want to insulate themselves from currency risk

-- Arbitrageurs – Who want to take benefit of price difference on various exchanges
+- Arbitrageurs – who want to take benefit of the price difference on various exchanges

 - Hedgers – Who want to hedge Export / Imports or Foreign exchange Loans

-One need to have a specific amount deposited into margin account to buy currency in trading account, it can be in the form of cash or collateral as specified by the regulators example.
-Of accepted collateral are stocks, mutual funds, Bonds, and Fixed deposit.
+One needs to have a specific amount deposited into the margin account to buy currency in the trading account, it can be in the form of cash or collateral as specified by the regulator's example.
+Of accepted collateral are stocks, mutual funds, Bonds, and Fixed deposits.